 So honestly, I expected the same silence again.

-What stood out the most, though, was Wang himself.
+What stood out the most, though, was Wang Chuqin himself.
 Unlike in Paris, he didn’t freeze or blame himself.
 He stood firm and refused to play with the broken racket, despite the umpire’s attitude.
 He insisted on switching to his spare racket, and he did.
 After the match, he didn’t hold back.
-He said, “I don’t know why this keeps happening to me.”
+Wang said, “I don’t know why this keeps happening to me.”
 And then, “As a player who’s gone through this twice now at major tournaments, I’m really disappointed in the organizers and umpires.”

-📌 Update on May 19: After the match, the ITTF and CTTA held an emergency meeting about the incident.
-CTTA protested, asked for surveillance footage, and called for an investigation.
-They also asked to let staff follow rackets during inspection, safer containers, and video recording of the entire process.
-The ITTF agreed to some measures and promised a written report after further investigation.
-But whether the whole truth will come out is still unknown.
-For now, it’s another reminder of how fragile fairness can feel, and how vulnerable players are when the system meant to protect them fails to deliver.
+The ITTF agreed to some of the measures and promised to issue a written report after further investigation.
+However, whether the whole truth will come out remains unknown.
+For now, it’s a reminder of how fragile fairness can feel and how vulnerable players are when the system that is supposed to protect them fails to deliver.

 More Reading